 Being concise also means that you should stick to a sentence limit (five sentence paragraph, yes please!), make sure you proofread to cut out sentences that repeat or don't add value to your writing, and that you are sharing your best work first.
 A great introductory paragraph can boost the mood of the entire paper honestly.

 The reason that I want you to be relevant is simple–including current events makes a statement.
-A few months ago I did a paper on gun control and gun violence for my Violence & Society class and it was around the time of Sarah Palin's Donald Trump rally speech so I included the following in my paper:
+A few months ago I did a paper on gun control and gun violence for my Violence & Society class, and it was around the time of Sarah Palin's Donald Trump rally speech, so I included the following in my paper:

 We have a lot of gun violence, but is gun control the right way to go about this issue?
 Also what exactly does our 2nd Amendment right give us the right to?
 What about the Right-winging, bitter-clinging, proud clingers of our guns, our God, and our religion, and our Constitution that Sarah Palin was talking about?
 How does that fit into the gun violence debate?

-Your professors are reading a lot of papers usually when they read for class, why not give them a little humor in your paper to make the time grading seem a little less harsh.
-In the example I gave above I definitely used humor in bringing up a recent event in the introduction of my paper on gun violence and gun control.
+Your professors are reading a lot of papers usually when they read for class, why not give them a little humor in your paper to make the time grading seem a bit less harsh.
+In the example I gave above I used humor in bringing up a recent event in the introduction of my paper on gun violence and gun control.

 Humor is one of those topics that I feel is important when writing, but using the correct amount and type of humor is important.
 You don't want to be unnecessarily crude in your papers–after all this is a professional paper.
-Injecting a few funny words here and there is a great way to get on your professors good side.
+Injecting a few funny words here and there is a great way to get on your professor's good side.

-When writing I think we all need to remember to be professional!
-Yes, you want to do a lot of other things in your college papers, but above all else you want to keep it professional.
+When writing, I think we all need to remember to be professional!
+Yes, you want to do a lot of other things in your college papers, but above all else, you want to keep it professional.

 - Be mindful of contractions: If you are like me, I love a good contraction.
 I love to say y'all, isn't, ain't, and everything else.
-Contractions and me are best friends, but it's just simply not professional.
+Contractions and I are best friends, but it's just simply not professional.
 We are great friends here on The Happy Arkansan, so I'm not going to clean up my contractions here (sorry, not sorry) but be sure that you are keeping up with contraction use in your introductory paragraph and your college papers as a whole.

-- Grammar and Spelling Matters: Besides just contractions, other grammar and spelling matters in college writing.
+- Grammar and Spelling Matters: Besides contractions, other grammar and spelling matters in college writing.
 Be sure that you run your paper through a spelling and grammar checker.
 Run your paper by a friend or two as well.
 You get used to writing your paper and miss grammar and spelling errors after a while.

 - Remember to use your writing center: This is such an important part of writing a professional intro, but also a professional paper.
-Your universities writing center has a ton of amazing people hired to help you write better papers.
+Your universities writing center has a ton of amazing people hired to help you write better articles.
 If you need help with any of the following things you can get that help from your writing center.